Krishnarjuna Yudham: Plot

-Krishna and Arjun Jayaprakash are lookalikes hailing from Akkurthi village in Chittoor and the other from Prague, respectively.
+Krishna and Arjun Jayaprakash are lookalikes hailing from Akkurthi village in Chittoor and from Prague, respectively.
 While the former is a happy-go-lucky individual, the latter is a rockstar and a flirt.
 Krishna falls in love with the village president's granddaughter Riya, a doctor.
 Arjun loves a traditional Indian girl Subbalakshmi, a wildlife photographer.
 In the village, Riya's grandfather discovers her relationship with Krishna and sends her to Hyderabad, and Krishna follows her.
 Meanwhile, Subbalakshmi starts to hate Arjun because of his flirting nature.
 In a certain incident, her professional camera is damaged by Arjun's manager Brahmaji, which contains a rare photograph.
 Arjun realizes he really loves her and goes to her aunt's house to convince her, but she thinks it is one of his tricks to make her fall in love with him.
 Subbalakshmi leaves Prague and returns to India, and Arjun follows her.
 In Hyderabad, Riya and Subbalakshmi are kidnapped by a trafficking gang who plan on sending them to Dubai.
 Upon reaching Hyderabad, Krishna and Arjun realize that neither of the girls has reached home and begin searching for them.
 How Krishna and Arjun try to track down the traffickers to rescue the girls forms the climax of the story.